nn-students-2020h1/11-command/README.md

 * `/black_white` - get a black & white version of the image (needs an image to be uploaded firstly);
 * `/contrast` - change the contrast level of the image (needs an image to be uploaded firstly)
 * `/corona_stat` - get the last coronavirus statistics
+* `/news - get fresh news from Yandex.ru about COVID - 19

 ## Support